“Der Reich-Ranicki des jazz” Die Welt

 In September 2007, Stuart Nicholson accepted a part-time lectureship at Leeds College of Music for one academic year.

-In July 2007 he gave a lecture on Future Trends in Jazz at the Accademia Nazionale Del Jazz (The National Academy of Jazz) in Siena, Italy.
-In October 2007 he was a guest of the German radio station WDR at Jazz Cologne, a weekend festival of jazz where he spoke on air on the effects of globalization on jazz and interviewed the Norwegian trumpet player Arve Henriksen before a live audience for radio WDR as part of the Jazz Cologne festival programme.
+In July 2007 he gave a lecture on Future Trends in Jazz at the Accademia Nazionale Del Jazz (The National Academy of Jazz) in Siena, Italy which described the effects of globalisation/glocalisation on jazz.
+In October 2007 he was a guest of the German radio station WDR at Jazz Cologne, a weekend festival of jazz where he spoke on air on the effects of the globalization/glocalisation of jazz and interviewed the Norwegian trumpet player Arve Henriksen before a live audience for radio WDR as part of the Jazz Cologne festival programme.

-In October 2007 Stuart Nicholson gave a talk on ‘What is Jazz Becoming’ at London’s Guildhall School of Music and Drama and then participated in the subsequent panel discussion, an event organised by the Worshipful Company of Musicians.
+In October 2007 Stuart Nicholson gave a talk on ‘What is Jazz Becoming’ at London’s Guildhall School of Music and Drama, explaining the effects of globalisation and globalisation of jazz and then participated in the subsequent panel discussion, an event organised by the Worshipful Company of Musicians.

 In 2008, Stuart Nicholson participated in a panel discussion on European Jazz at the inaugural Hungarian Jazz Expo held at the Palace of Arts in Budapest.

-In 2008, Stuart Nicholson gave lectures on the effects of Globalization on Jazz at the by:Larm Festival in Oslo, Jazzkaar in Tallinn in Estonia, Leeds College of Music and was a panel member for a discussion “Excellence in Jazz Journalism” at the Jazzahead! convention in Bremen.
-He was also a guest of radio WDR in Germany at the Moers Festival in Germany, speaking on air about contemporary trends in jazz.
+In 2008, Stuart Nicholson gave lectures on the effects of the globalization/glocalisation of jazz on Jazz at the by:Larm Festival in Oslo, Jazzkaar in Tallinn in Estonia, Leeds College of Music and was a panel member for a discussion “Excellence in Jazz Journalism” at the Jazzahead! convention in Bremen.
+He was also a guest of radio WDR in Germany at the Moers Festival in Germany, speaking on air about contemporary trends in jazz and the effects of the globalisation/glocalisation of jazz.

 In October 2008, Stuart Nicholson gave a lecture on “European Jazz Collectives” and chaired a subsequent panel discussion at the opening of the F-ire Collective’s Jazz Festival week at King’s Place, London.

 On 4th November 2008, the Professorial Conferment Committee of Leeds College of Music met and conferred the title of Visiting Professor on Stuart Nicholson.
 His conferment letter read: “Visiting Professorships are conferred where an individual who has continuing association with the College has shown distinction in research and professional practice and has developed a national and/or international profile in their field.
 The Committee agreed that in recognition of his career at the forefront of jazz journalism and scholarship and commitment to sharing knowledge through music education allowed students to gain valuable insights into jazz.
 Further, past work with Leeds College of Music has shown distinction, engaging and inspiring students.
 Both students and staff benefited from opportunities in working with Stuart Nicholson.”
-Stuart Nicholson is entitled to use the title of Professor for the duration of his association with the College.
+The professorial conferment allows Stuart Nicholson to use the title of Professor .

 In November 2008 Prof. Stuart Nicholson was again radio WDR’s guest at Jazz Cologne where he reviewed the festival live on air and the following day interviewed the Vietnamese guitar player Nguyen Le before a live audience as part of the Jazz Cologne festival programme.